 Sculpture of Jharkhand

+Sculptures of Jharkhand have also been identified as enchanting manifestations of skilled artistry.
 The antiqueness of this art can be inferred from the fact that Buddhist stupas, carved out of stone, of this region belong to 9th century.
 An interesting artefact of sculpture art of Jharkhand include 'megalithic' which refers to the structures composed of large stones assembled with interlocking systems without the use of any mortar or cement.
 The evidences state that these structures belong to mainly Neolithic age and continued up to Chalcolithic and Bronze Age.

 History of India states that sculptures, since ancient times, have played a central role in religious rituals and traditions.
 Different cultures of India have embraced this art to form some spectacular icons and structures through sculpturing.
 Since pre historic age the practice of making sculptures has been prevalent in eastern India and tremendous variety of sculptures has been found amongst the historical artefacts.
 This age old legacy has been efficiently carried through generations to the contemporary age and it still forms a significant part of modern age art.
 Sculpture of Eastern India has undergone major evolution and huge diversity has originated in this art over time.
 Admiration and popularity of this art revolves around the whole world and attracts a number of tourists to witness these spectacular specimens of art.